 What is the User Experience?

-The first chatbot that I tried was one of my favorite news platforms; The Wall Street Journal.
-I was taken back by the immediate comfort I felt interacting with the bot, almost forgetting that I was interacting with a computer program.
+The first chatbot that I tried was one of my favorite news platforms: The Wall Street Journal.
+I was taken aback by the immediate comfort I felt interacting with the bot, almost forgetting that I was interacting with a computer program.
 Instead of searching on the Wall Street Journal website, it immediately provided me with links to great articles that pertained to my interests.
 As a consumer, I felt at ease and amazed by the sheer simplistic nature of the whole process.
 It was fast, efficient, and personal.
 The user interface was deceptively simple – to the point where I envision a world where I’ll be able to chat with companies with ease, all within the means of mobile messaging via Facebook Messenger.

 Don’t Just Follow the Trend.
 Lead it.

 With the growth of technology and the increase of inter-personal marketing, consumers today expect quick or even instant customer service.
 A study done by Ubisend found that 63.9 percent of consumers believe a business should be available and contactable via messaging applications.

 Just two and a half months after Facebook Messenger Bots launched, there were 11,000 chatbots online.
 Major players like General Electric, Whole Foods, American Express, Pizza Hut, CNN, The Guardian, Weather Channel, and RedFoo have all integrated effective chatbots into their marketing strategies.